-Date Version Summary of changes February 2018 1.0 Publication of initial methods and process guide.
-December 2019 2.0 Updated to include changes to topic selection and value-based pricing processes and DAC decision-making criteria approved since February 2018.
+Date Version Summary of changes February 2018 1.0 Publication of initial drug evaluation methods and process guide.
+December 2019 2.0 Updated to include changes to topic selection and value- based pricing processes and DAC decision-making criteria approved since February 2018.
 A new addendum on methods and processes for the evaluation of treatments under consideration for inclusion in the Rare Disease Fund (RDF) has been added.
 Minor additions, wording changes and amendments of grammatical errors throughout the document have also been made to improve the clarity of the text.
-June 2021 3.0 Title of document has been changed to reflect the inclusion of a new addendum on evaluation processes for vaccines under subsidy consideration.
-Guide has been updated to include information regarding the evaluation process for exemption items, revisions to the MOH Drug Advisory Committee's terms of reference, and methods for ACE's post-subsidy reviews.
-The budget impact ranges that are reported in ACE's published guidances have also been updated.
+June 2021 3.0 Title of document has been changed to reflect the inclusion of a new addendum on evaluation processes for vaccines under subsidy consideration. evaluation process for exemption items, revisions to the MOH Drug Advisory Committee's terms of reference, and methods for ACE's post-subsidy reviews.
+The budget impact ranges that are reported in ACE's published guidance have also been updated.
 Additions and amendments throughout the document (including annexes) have also been made to improve the clarity of the text.
+September 2023 3.1 Minor additions, wording changes and amendments of figures throughout the document (including annexes) have been made to improve the clarity of the text and streamline processes.
+Guide has been updated to include information about how patients provide input to inform ACE's evaluations.